ziyangwang007/UNet-Seg/README.md

 </div>

+Please keep an eye on this respository.
+I will complete it before the end of september.

 ## Introduction ###

 I decide to make a UNet Zoo for medical image segmentation.

-Networks: CNN-, ViT-, Mamba-, KAN-based UNet are all public available.
+- Networks: CNN-, ViT-, Mamba-, KAN-based UNet are all public available.

-Datasets: PH2, isic16, BUSI, GLAS, CVC-ClinicDB, Kvasir-SEG, 2018DSB are all public available.
+- Datasets: PH2, isic16, BUSI, GLAS, CVC-ClinicDB, Kvasir-SEG, 2018DSB are all public available.

-Metrics: Dice, IoU, Accuracy, Precision, Sensitivity, Specificity are all public available.
+- Metrics: Dice, IoU, Accuracy, Precision, Sensitivity, Specificity are all public available.

 ## Baseline Segmentation Network